leenathomas01/Research-index/README.md

 ## VIII.
 Experimental & Speculative Work

-⚫ Status: Several explorations spanning speculative architectures and high-risk research directions.
+⚫ Several explorations spanning speculative architectures and high-risk research directions.
 These are not currently available for external review.

 ---